-The following section includes strategies and guidelines to facilitate green retrofits of older buildings organized by particular building components.
-The combination of strategies selected for a building should align with project goals and consider character-defining and inherently sustainable features.
-The building components include:
+This section includes strategies and guidelines to facilitate green retrofits of older buildings organized by particular building components.
+The combination of strategies selected for a building should align with project goals and consider inherently sustainable and character-defining features.
+The building components discussed include: